You open the door. You poke your head in. You hum a little tune and look around. You sigh. You grab a handful of pine nuts. You go back to your desk.

 So you go back to the fridge and look again.
 Nothing new has appeared.
 You pull out some black olives, put them on a saucer, and go back to your desk.

 You think, “I should go out and get something to eat.”
 But you don’t.
 A part of you is convinced that a solution will appear.
-Maybe Paula Deen will arrive at your door with a plate of chicken and mashed potatoes.
+Maybe a Sous Chef will arrive at your door.

 Amazingly, this doesn’t happen.

 Eventually you’re back at the fridge.
 You look in.
 Then, you close the door.
 You reach into the cabinet and grab some raisins…

 What happens in this scenario is that you eat all day, but you never feel satisfied.
 By 5pm, you’re strung out, unfulfilled, and you wonder why.

 You ate.
 But you never actually fed yourself.